DataLab-Platform/DataLab/doc/features/signal/menu/processing.rst

 Inverse FFT
     Create a new signal which is the inverse FFT of each selected signal.

-Lorentzian, Lorentzian, Voigt, Polynomial and Multi-Gaussian fit
+Lorentzian, Voigt, Polynomial and Multi-Gaussian fit
     Open an interactive curve fitting tool in a modal dialog box.

     .. list-table::